Create A Simple But Effective JSON File Converter With Jinja2 In Python

 There are workarounds to fit the template to our specific input GeoJSON format:

-• For the text of the<name> tag inside the <Document> tag we are using the name of the whole GeoJSON file, which is not required in the GeoJSON standard.
-This means if the input file does not have a name in the JSON structure, the KML document will not have a name.
+tag we are using the name of the whole GeoJSON file, which is not required in the GeoJSON standard.
+This means if the input file does not have a name in the JSON structure, the KML document will not have a name. - For the

-• For the <name> tag of the <Placemark> we are using one of the properties, which are not standardized.
-The same issue arises as with the previous workaround.
+we are using one of the properties, which are not standardized.
+The same issue arises as with the previous workaround. - Similarly, for the

 To mitigate this, we could either use a different template for other GeoJSON input files or make the template more generic.
 For a more generic version, we could use the input or output file’s name as the KML document name.
 To do this, we have to include additional dictionary entries when passing the input file’s data to the template engine renderer.
 This exercise is left to the reader.